- Awaken the archetypal characters from the Mahabharata in one’s own life through dialogue and reflective activities

 - Distinguish between pathways towards a deep study of Hindu thought, or towards deep engagement with western thought from a Hindu perspective

-- Discover and Create customized pathways for engagement with the Hindu Studies curricula
+- Discover and Create customized pathway for engagement with the Hindu Studies curricula